-During the house-hunting expedition, my daughter and I played tourists in the area.
+Working around the house-hunting efforts, my daughter and I played tourists in the area.

 Lunch at the Brick & Mortar in downtown Albany.
-A long walk through Oregon State University in the on-again-off-again rain.
+A long walk through OSU campus in the on-again, off-again rain.
 Hot beverages at Margin Coffee.

 We visited Multnomah Falls in the Columbia River Gorge, hiking up to the bridge.